 The list of documents required to apply for an SBA loan is extensive.
 You will fill out forms with your and the business’s financial information.
 You will also need to provide a business plan, resume, business financial statements, previous loan applications and your business license, just to name a few.

-Your lender will provide you with a whole list of documents needed, but know that you will be doing a lot of paperwork to apply for an SBA loan.
+Your lender will provide you with the entire list of documents needed but know that you will be doing a lot of paperwork to apply for an SBA loan.
 Plus, you may be required to provide additional documents once you apply.

 Long waiting period

 The SBA approval timeline varies by loan type.
 You could wait anywhere from 36 hours to 90 days for your loan application to process, depending on the loan type and the lender.
 Actually receiving money takes longer still.

 The longer end of this time frame is quite long compared to other business loan options.
 With other loan options, you can get funding as quickly as a few days after applying.
 Bank loans may take a month or two, but even they don’t typically take 90 days to fund.

 If you decide you want to explore other funding options, there are a variety of funding alternatives.
 Consider these options if you don’t want to apply for an SBA loan: